nizwar/ndialog/README.md

   progressDialog.dismiss();
 ```

+### Show Progress Dialog Once with .future()
-This is what I'm talking about, Each Progress Dialog has a `.future(context)` static function, which will help you display the progress dialog once until `Future` is completed
+This is what I'm talking about, Each Progress Dialog has a `.future(context)` static function, which will help you display the progress dialog once until `Future` is completed!

 ```dart